ryanvmai/ServerME/README.md

 At the current moment, Server ME can create an Express server that connects to MongoDB.
 To use this library with MongoDB, create an account [here](https://www.mongodb.com/cloud/atlas).
 After creating your account, create a project and a cluster.
 Connect your database by allowlisting your IP address and connecting your Atlas Cloud Uniform Resource Indentifier (URI).

-Alternatively, use the test URI to connect to Server ME's demo server:
+Alternatively, use the test URI to connect to Server ME's demo database:

 ```
 mongodb+srv://guest:AndoverCSC630@testcluster.z1itv.mongodb.net/TestDatabase?retryWrites=true&w=majority